microscaler/tinkerbell/docs/mdbook/src/adr/0011-Plugin_and_MCP_Tooling_Architecture.md

 * **Security Vulnerabilities:** Direct access to external tools can introduce vulnerabilities or compliance issues.
 * **Weak Abstraction Layers:** Inconsistent interfaces across tools complicate maintenance and scalability.

-To address these concerns, Tinkerbell requires a standardized, secure, and extensible plugin architecture for internal tools and external MCPs.
+To address these concerns, Tiffany requires a standardized, secure, and extensible plugin architecture for internal tools and external MCPs.

 ---